ai-forma/forma-docs/src/documentation/building-blocks.md

 An interesting feature is that a workflow can itself be exposed as a **tool**.
 This means that a node can decide to call a completely different worflow and then use its output to answer a question.
 For instance, the example above—the workflow that writes blog posts based on academic papers—could be a tool within a larger AI Agent that cannot only do that, but also other tasks (e.g., write abstracts or format references).
 This makes workflows both composable and reusable, and let Archetype agents implement complex logic at scale.

-> **Note**: When a workflow is used as a tool, it does not receive the whole conversation with the client.

 ## 4. Agents

 An agent is a wrapper of a root Workflow and a set of configuration parameters.
+It contains information about the client application (e.g., what kind of messages will it send, and what it expects to receive); it contains information about the evaluations that can be ran, and more.